-The Food Law Student Leadership Summit convenes law students from around the country who share a passion for creating an equitable, transparent, healthy, and sustainable food system.
+The Food Law Student Leadership Summit convenes law students from around the country who share a passion for creating a transparent, equitable, just, and sustainable food system.
 Food law and policy is a fast-growing field within the legal profession and society at large.

 - deepen their understanding of key food law and policy issues;

 - hear from advocates, academics, policy practitioners, policy makers, and more;

 - work with a small group to develop and present policy solutions;